 Monday to Friday 8am to 5pm, and Saturday 8am to 12.30pm.

-For smaller items such as fixings and accessories we use Royal Mail and Parcelforce tracked and signed for services.
+For smaller items such as fixings and accessories we use Royal Mail and Parcelforce tracked and signed for services, costing between £10 & £48, depending on the contents of the order.
 This ensures your items are tracked from warehouse to door ensuring they arrive safely and on time.

 Below is a guide to our delivery times and methods, if you require further information please call us on 01837 659901 or email email@example.com

 At Cladco Profiles we offer a delivery service generally allowing up to 2 weeks (10 working days) for delivery after the order is placed.
 Please note this is subject to change and where possible orders may be delivered before this time, however as we are in our busiest period please bear with us when waiting for your order delivery slot.
 We also urge you not to employ anybody to fit the products before they have been delivered and checked.